rnbochsr/yr_of_the_jellyfish/README.md

   * Basic default ID:password combos
   * Robyn
   * Pet names & type (rabbit, Guinea pig, etc.)
-  * Metasploit CVEs didn't work, or at least I couldn't make them work.
+  * Metasploit to look-up CVEs.
+They didn't work, or at least I couldn't make them work.
 * Jellyfin login page.
 Done.
 * Kestrel - Microsoft Web Server.
 But the website is running on an Apache Server??
 * BurpSuite to look for cookies.
 * Metasploit and Searchsploit for CVE analysis.
+I guess that Searchsploit looks up the software without launching Metasploit.
+Also can search directly from the CVE.Mitre.org or Exploit-DB.com websites.
 * MD5 & SHA-1 hashes in `nmap` scan.
 Crackable??
 * Users: Robyn MacKenzie `robyn@robyns-petshop.thm`
         `admin@robyns-petshop.thm`
         `staff@robyns-petshop.thm`
 * There is a `Contact Us` page.
 See if and command injection might work there.
 * AmazonAWS exploits - Lots of reading about this.
 I am completely unfamiliar with it.
 * Email server - I can't find an email server running on the site.
 There has to be since the `Contact Us` page lists `staff@robyns-petshop.thm` as a data point.
+But that could just be a rabbit hole.
 * Dirbuster - In process.
 See dirbuster_output.md for listing and notes.
 * Gobuster `-k` flag? `gobuster -k dir -u http://IP -w /usr/share/dirbuster/wordlists/directory-list-2.3-medium.txt`.
 * Hydra